arthai-marketplace

 /reload-plugins

-Step 7: Enable observability — Optional, Experimental Limited Preview
+Step 7: Enable observability (optional)

 You can skip this step and jump to Step 8: Calibrate.
 The toolkit works without observability.
 Come back here whenever you want a dashboard view of what Claude Code is doing — sessions, tool calls, agent spawns, cost.